cthoyt/cthoyt.github.io/_posts/2026/2026-05-29-sssom-derived-from.md

 SSSOM) were used to infer new mapping quadruples.
 As SeMRA and its applications have matured, I have been able to backport many of its good ideas to SSSOM.
-This post is specifically about how I've proposed a simple, optional, explicit provenance model that allows mapping records produced by inference to reference the set of mapping quadruples that were used in a new `derived_from` slot.
+This post is specifically about how I've proposed a simple, optional, explicit provenance model that allows mapping records in SSSOM produced by inference to reference the set of mapping quadruples that were used during inference, in a new `derived_from` slot.

+### Reference the Triple, Quadruple, or Record?

-This slot is deliberately under-specified, but there's a key nuance that the values in this field should point to identifiers for mapping quadruples, not mapping records.
-This is because the inference happens on the mapping quadruple level, and not the mapping record level.
-This is a key consideration to enable cascading propagation of confidences from primary mapping sources through secondary mappings.
+This slot is deliberately under-specified, but there's a key nuance that the values in this field should point to identifiers for mapping quadruples, not mapping triples nor mapping records for the following reasons:

-For the purposes of inference, the mapping quadruple should be used:

 1. Mapping triples are insufficient: without the judgment of whether a mapping is true or false, then an algorithm could accidentally conclude from `A skos:exactMatch B` and `B (not) skos:exactMatch C` that `A skos:exactMatch C`.
 This is why mapping triples are insufficient
+2. Inference happens on the mapping quadruple level
-2. Full mapping records are inflexible: the SSSOM data should be flexible so if additional evidence (i.e., records) for a given mapping quadruple are found, then the confidence in the inferred/derived mapping (e.g., chained or inverted) can be adjusted accordingly.
+3. Full mapping records are inflexible: the SSSOM data should be flexible so if additional evidence (i.e., records) for a given mapping quadruple are found, then the confidence in the inferred/derived mapping (e.g., chained or inverted) can be adjusted accordingly.
 This is possible because most chaining